syncfusion-content/windowsforms-docs/WindowsForms/XlsIO/FAQ/How-to-protect-certain-cells-in-a-spreadsheet.md

 {% endhighlight %}

-> Note: Locking/Unlocking cells in an unprotected worksheet has no effect.
+N> Locking/Unlocking cells in an unprotected worksheet has no effect.